arceusplayer11/GhostV3/docs/autoGhost.md

 ### Importing the script

 First, the script needs to be imported.
-In the script buffer, add another line to import the file.
+In the script buffer, add another line to include the file.
 For instance:

 ```
-import "GoriyaLttP.z"
+#include "GoriyaLttP.zs"
 ```

-Some scripts might require that you import additional files, but don't include any file more than once.
+Some scripts might require that you include additional files, but don't include any file more than once.
 Compile and load the FFC script into a slot.

 Exactly what needs done varies from one enemy to the next, but a few things are